 Effective August 2009, the Clovis City Council approved a fare increase for Clovis Transit services.
 For Roundup: \$1.25, within the Clovis area per one-way trip.
 The zonal fares for curb-to-curb service within Fresno range from \$2.00 to \$2.75 depending upon the destination within the zones.
 Stageline fares were revised to become the following per one-way trip: General Public (age 6-64) \$1.25.
 Effective February 28, 2011, fares for disabled riders on the fixed-route Stageline service were changed to obtain compliance with PUC 99155.
 Disabled riders, Senior Citizens age 65 and over, and Children under age 6 with a fare paying adult are all Free.
-The Roundup system utilizes seventeen (17) vehicles all of which are wheelchair lift-equipped and met ADA standards.
-Clovis Transit also operates 6 vans to transport passengers during peak times.
-Four vans are wheelchair accessible, and two are used for ambulatory passengers.
+The Roundup system utilizes seventeen (17) buses and six (6) vans, all of which are wheelchair lift-equipped and meet ADA standards.

-Marketing efforts in FY 16-17 included radio advertising, print advertising and community events.
+Marketing efforts in FY 17-18 include print advertising, bus advertising, newsletters, and community events.
 Clovis Transit information is listed in the City of Fresno FAX guide.
 The Metro Pass, which is valid on both Stageline and FAX buses at a cost of \$48.00 per month, has been a successful program and is continuing.
-A county-wide registering farebox system is in progress and is projected to go into service mid-year 2017.
-The new system will coordinate with Fresno Area Express and Fresno State University.
+A farebox system project used by both Fresno

+Area Express and Clovis Transit is in progress and is projected to be fully operational by late 2018.
+The new system will coordinate with Fresno State University.